dimits-ts/llm_moderation_research/src/README.md

 1. (Preferred) Run `create_synthetic.py`, see usage below
 1. (Preferred) Run `conversation_execute_all.sh` in order to batch calls to `create_synthetic.py`, see usage below
 1. Run `notebooks/tutorial.ipynb` with modified parameters
-1. Create a new python script leveraging the framework library found in the `tasks` modules
+1. Create a new python script leveraging the framework library found in the `lib` module

 #### Running the python script
 ```